oskarsniks/oskarsniks.github.io/index.md

 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/oskarsniksmalnieks/) for job opportunities or interesting projects that you want me to participate in.
 Also, my LinkedIn page is usually up to date with my latest certificates and such.

-_Recent updates:_
+### Recent updates:
-May 2023: I have been offered a lecturer position for a course at the University of Latvia this Autumn.
+May 2023.
+I have been offered a lecturer position for a course at the University of Latvia this Autumn.
 Very excited!

  ---